gitlabhq/gitlab-recipes/web-server/apache/README.md

 `/etc/default/gitlab` and change or add the following:

 ```
-gitlab_workhorse_options="-listenUmask 0 -listenNetwork tcp -listenAddr http://127.0.01:8181 -authBackend http://127.0.0.1:8080"
+gitlab_workhorse_options="-listenUmask 0 -listenNetwork tcp -listenAddr 127.0.0.1:8181 -authBackend http://127.0.0.1:8080"
 ```

 ## Installations unsing the Omnibus packages

-[Omnibus packages][] use their own bundled nginx server.
-If you want to use your own external Nginx server, follow the 4 steps to [configure GitLab][omnibuswebext] and then download the appropriate config file from this directory which has `omnibus` in its name.
+[Omnibus packages][] use their own bundled Nginx server.
+If you want to use your own external Apache server, follow the steps to [configure GitLab][omnibuswebext].

-Usually the location where Apache reads its configs from, is either `/etc/apache2/sites-enabled/` (Debian/Ubuntu) or `/etc/httpd/conf.d/` (RHEL/CentOS).

-If you are using Debian, the de facto way is to store the configs in `/etc/apache2/sites-available/` and then make a symlink to `/etc/apache2/sites-enabled/` using the `a2ensite` command.
+In the last step you will need to download the config from this repository.

 # RHEL6/CentOS6 recommendations